CMLennon/421-Lab-Notes/Lab8_HW/Week8HomeworkNotes.md

 ## # A tibble: 2 x 5
 ##   term        estimate std.error statistic  p.value
 ##   <chr>          <dbl>     <dbl>     <dbl>    <dbl>
-## 1 (Intercept)   3.33     0.263       12.6  5.64e-29
+## 1 (Intercept)    41.3      4.31       9.58 7.18e-19
-## 2 price_oil     0.0173   0.00395      4.38 1.71e- 5
+## 2 price_gas       3.89     0.888      4.38 1.71e- 5
 ```

   What does this say?
-Well first off, it certainly seems like a higher price of oil today would indicate a higher price of gas today.
+Well first off, it certainly seems like a higher price of gas today would indicate a higher price of oil today.
 That seems reasonable.

 And our coefficient is quite significant.
 Anything else?
 We might be ignoring some dynamics here, so let's move on and try to estimate a dynamic version of this model like the one you do in your homework.